 Elevated temperatures take a big toll on gas turbine components.
 Repair enhancements can extend a part’s life by slowing its degradation and pushing out its usable service life.

 Formerly PW Powers Systems’ IGT division, the MD&A San Antonio Service Center experts have years of experience evaluating the life-limiting factors for gas turbine vanes or blades.
 Such factors include cracks, corrosion, wall thickness, and material condition.
 Cracks are often located at the platform or shroud.
 Smaller percentages occur at the blade tip, the blade airfoil, or the root.
 Vane limiting factors are usually related to the wall thickness and material condition.

 Platform degradation can be reduced in many ways: by operating in baseload only (even though dispatch conditions may prevent that from being a practical solution), by pursuing a robust platform weld repair program, by improving the integrity of the platform coating, by undertaking TBC coating systems, and by making platform improvements.

 Thermal mechanical fatigue cracks will eventually lead to platform failure.
 Design modifications often are required, incorporating a robust repair procedure.
 The life cycle enhancement process used by our experts exceeds OEM platform properties.

 Our experts at the San Antonio Service Center combine years of experience with state-of-the-art equipment to deliver exactly the right solutions to you!

 An x-ray inspection was performed on the components in their as-received condition.
 No areas of concern were detected, and no clogging was observed on the cooling holes.

-An FPI inspection was performed to look for significant cracking.
-Attention was given to the platform side face due to the substantial number of starts reported.
+An FPI inspection was performed to look for the presence of cracks.
 The area around the shroud radius was also evaluated for cracks.
 No major areas of concern were found during the preliminary FPI inspection.
-A better inspection was also performed once the metallic coating was chemically stripped.

 The condition of the internal coating was deemed acceptable and in good condition to operate for one more service interval.
 The external coating protected the external surfaces and was recommended for removal to allow a good FPI inspection of the hot gas-path surfaces.